 Of all the LinkedIn photo tips this is the most important: If you want to know how good your LinkedIn profile photo is ... don't ask your friends.
 You're unlikely to get an honest opinion and while yes, it might spare your feelings, it won't get you closer to the perfect profile photo.

 Check out Snappr Photo Analyser which uses the latest research, combined with image recognition and machine learning technologies, to determine how well your photo will perform.

-It automatically scans your LinkedIn photo and provides a score based on:
+It automatically scans your LinkedIn photo and provides a score (see mine below) based on: